qtdu76/enzyme_mutation_pipeline/readme.txt

 more specifically, in the anlyze.py script, if you are using esm, you need to use fasta indices twice, if you are using pdb, using fasta once and pdb for the other. each step can either be run individually or using the pipeline script, although more likely to get erros

+I downloaded the ESM-2 650M model locally to avoid fetching it from the internet, and I load it directly from there.